 Stavanger has excellent domestic connections and direct flights to and from much of Europe, as well as a car ferry connection to Denmark.
-Once there, a daytrip to the mountain plateau Preikestolen (The Pulpit Rock) is a must.
-The hike takes about two hours, and the view from the top is captured in more than 200.000 selfies every year.
+Once there, a day trip to the mountain plateau Preikestolen (The Pulpit Rock) is a must.
+The hike takes about three hours, and the view from the top is captured in more than 300,000 selfies every year.

 If you prefer to skip the hike, you can see the majestic cliff from below by taking a fjord cruise on the Lysefjord.
-If you have a bit of extra time in the Stavanger area and want another hiking challenge, consider a trip to Kjerag and stand on Kjeragbolten, the famous boulder stuck between two mountainsides.
+If you have a bit of extra time in the Stavanger region and want another hiking challenge, consider a trip to Kjerag and admire Kjeragbolten, the famous boulder stuck between two mountainsides.

-From the art noveau style city of Ålesund, you can take a daytrip to Geirangerfjord, a jewel in the Norwegian fjord crown and Norway’s second fjord listed as a UNESCO World Heritage site.
+From the art nouveau style city of Ålesund, you can take a day trip to the Geirangerfjord, a jewel in the Norwegian fjord crown and listed as a UNESCO World Heritage site.

 There are two kinds of people: Those who have already experienced the midnight sun, and those who have yet to see it.
 Summer nights are long and bright in all of Norway, but to experience true white nights, you must go north of the Arctic Circle.
 It is a long drive from Ålesund, so you might want to fly or take Hurtigruten instead.